To make your resume stand out, you need to know which skills to highlight. There are two essential types of skills: soft skills and hard skills.

 Here’s what you’ll find on this page:

-- 15 hard skills to add to your resume.
+- 30+ hard and soft skills you could add to your resume.

-- How to include hard and soft skills on a resume.
+- How to include hard skills vs soft skills on a resume.

-You want your resume to include a balanced mix of both hard and soft skills.
-Understanding and showcasing both types of skills will make you a stronger, more well-rounded candidate.
+Include a balanced mix of both hard and soft skills on your resume to show you are a well-rounded candidate.

 Here are some examples of each skill set to help inspire you.